SoftFluent/CodeFluent-Entities-Documentation/getting-started/generate_your_data_layers.md

 ![](img/generate-your-data-layers-05.png)

-If you build your model, you can have a look at the entity and entity collection classes source code.
+If you build your model, you can have a look at the entities and entity collections classes C# source code.

 ![](img/generate-your-data-layers-06.png)